Filtering data based upon it's values

 By clicking query again, Discover will find samples that are within the original well and below the defined value of T-max.
 It’s also possible to change the expression to include other logical operators, for example by changing the expression to A or B all samples that fulfil either criteria are included in the filter.

-In this way, it is possible to build complex expressions based upon any measured property in the system that filter all the data in the system to very specific sample criteria.
+In this way, it is possible to build complex expressions based upon any measured property in the system that filter all the data to very specific sample criteria.